schneems/rust_macro_tutorial/docs/field_start.md

 :::-> $ grep -A1000 'let name' cache_diff_derive/src/parse_field.rs | awk '/\;/ {print; exit} {print}'
 ```

-But don't take my word for it, let's see the code in action:
+That's how the code works, but don't take my word for it, let's see the code in action.
+Add a test:

 ```rust
 :::>> print.erb